 On arranging a meeting, I called on an elderly gentleman who had a box full of odds and ends.
 Amongst the items was an ebonite panel with some components attached, but they were very corroded having been stored in a damp environment for many years.
 On further investigation, and on placing adverts in magazines at the time, I found that the Ebonite panel was marked Chakophone No.1B three valve, but there was nothing to indicate where it was made.

 I was in luck.
 A member of The British Vintage Wireless Society responded to my request for help, and brought my attention to the book Early Wireless by Anthony Constable, which described the Chakophone No.1B and identified the manufacturer as Eagle Engineering Co.
 Ltd. At that time the company was Hestair Eagle, and the factory was still in the Saltisford, Warwick.
 I was living in Hampton Magna near Warwick at that time, and passed the factory every day on my way to work in Leamington.
-On making contact with the personnel manager one day while walking our Yorkshire terrier dog, he told me he remembered the wireless days, and some of the workers who put the Chakophone wireless sets together.
+On making contact with the personnel manager (Mr Thomas Pratt) one day while walking our Yorkshire terrier dog, he told me he remembered the wireless days, and some of the workers who put the Chakophone wireless sets together.